 As a Christian, coming face to face with addiction can be one of the most challenging trials you’ll ever endure.
-With consequences to your relationship with God and your perceptions of self, a substance abuse problem is a remarkable mountain you will have to scale to make it back to the greener pastures of sobriety.
+There are many consequences of drug use, including the negative impact on your relationship with God and your perceptions of self.
+A substance abuse problem is a remarkable mountain you will have to scale to make it back to the greener pastures of sobriety.

 Despite the secrecy and shame many Christians face while working through an addiction to drugs and alcohol, you may be hurting more people than you realize.
 In reality, more than your faith is at risk when you are actively using and abusing illicit substances.

 Drug use can destroy your life, but it can also destroy the lives of those who love you.
-The consequences of addiction on your family and your loved ones can be great indeed, threatening to take away the things that matter most to you in life.
+The consequences of drug use on your family and your loved ones can be great indeed, threatening to take away the things that matter most to you in life.

 Loss of Relationship